kalviskilups/candidate-matching-service/README.md

 ### More Examples

 For comprehensive examples including semantic search, filtering combinations, and performance demonstrations, see the included `example_calls.sh` script.
+Keep in mind that the script also contains the ingestion step, which will result in duplicates if you run it after basic examples.
+Clear the index and run the script or remove the ingestion step for optimal tests.

 **Example response showing hybrid scores:**